 The administration conducts multiple formal and informal observations each year for all probationary teachers.
 All tenured teachers are put on a formal observation rotation schedule.
 All classroom teachers are informally observed through classroom walk-throughs.
 Vista also strongly encourages its Division Leaders to observe members of their division.
 Through our observations, we have affirmed that the vast majority of our teaching staff is employing sound instructional practices and actively engaging their students.
-We continue the process of implementing Professional Learning Communities (PLC) with an emphasis on assessment for learning, an equitable and viable curriculum for all learners, and a sound, standards-based grading policy in every classroom.
+As a newly named Model PLC School, we continue the process of implementing Professional Learning Communities (PLC) with an emphasis on assessment for learning, an equitable and viable curriculum for all learners, and a sound, standards-based grading policy in every classroom.